 - Take care of your body.
 Getting regular sleep and exercise, and managing stress, can keep your immune system healthy and better able to resist infection.

-If you think you may have strep throat, make an appointment with one of our otolaryngology specialists at Keck Medicine at USC.
-If you are in the Los Angeles area, schedule an appointment by calling (800) USC-CARE (800-872-2273) or by visiting keckmedicine.org/request-an-appointment.
+Are you experiencing symptoms of strep throat?
+Our otolaryngology specialists at Keck Medicine can help.
+If you are in the Los Angeles area, request an appointment or call (800) USC-CARE (800-872-2273).